Partial Identification in Moment Models with Incomplete Data--A Conditional Optimal Transport Approach: Identified Set for and its COT Characterization

 The conditioning variable $X$ provides information on the joint distribution of $\left(Y_{1},Y_{0}\right)$ by restricting the conditional distributions of $Y_{1}$ on $X=x$ and $Y_{0}$ on $X=x$ to be $\mu_{1\mid x}$ and $\mu_{0\mid x}$, which are identifiable from the datasets.
-The set obtained without taking $X$ into consideration can be potentially larger than the identified set, which includes the information of $X$.
-Consider the special case that the moment function does not depend on $x$ and denote it as $m(y_{1},y_{0};\theta)$.
-This includes Examples 2-4.
-Define a set using information only on the distributions of $Y_{1}$ and $Y_{0}$:
+The identified set obtained using only subvectors of $X$ can be potentially larger than the covariate-assisted identified set, which explores the information of the full vector $X$.